Have a mailbag question?

 E2: Truth vs. Trend: Women’s Health in the Digital Age

-In this episode of Cultivate Talk, we sit down with Dr. Emily Pfender, a postdoctoral researcher in the Department of Obstetrics and Gynecology at the University of Pennsylvania and a dedicated science communicator.
-Dr. Pfender’s research explores how misinformation and wellness trends about women’s health spread on social media, and how they shape health beliefs and behaviors.
-Together, we unpack the kinds of messages circulating online — from quick-fix wellness tips to misleading health claims — and discuss why these trends gain traction in today’s digital environment.
-They also explore what it means to navigate women’s health information critically, and how evidence-based communication can promote equity and improve care.
-This conversation highlights the vital role of communication in separating fact from fiction and offers listeners practical tools for engaging with women’s health content online.
+In this episode of Cultivate Talk, we sit down with Dr. Emily Pfender, a postdoctoral researcher at the University of Pennsylvania and science communicator.
+Her work examines how women’s health misinformation and wellness trends spread on social media and shape beliefs and behaviors.
+We discuss the rise of quick-fix tips and misleading claims, why these messages gain traction, and how to navigate women’s health information critically.
+The conversation highlights the role of evidence-based communication in promoting equity, improving care, and helping audiences separate fact from fiction.